If you have questions regarding hard to dispose of items, contact the city at 952.960.7900.

 Electronics and Computer Disposal

 Not only do many computers and other electronics contain materials which are hazardous in landfills, many of the components can be recycled.
 There are many free options for residents to dispose of electronics safely.
 Hennepin County drop-off facilities accept many items at no charge, Carver County Environmental Services accepts many items for a small fee, and many independent businesses accept various electronics, including such stores as Best Buy, Office Depot, Staples and more.
-Make sure you call the business for specific drop off information and fees (if any).
+Make sure you call the business for specific drop off information.

 Button batteries and all rechargeable batteries must be recycled.
 Button, lithium-ion, and other rechargeables contain toxic metals and should not be put in the trash.
 Lithium-ion batteries are also known to cause fires.
 Those fires can also ignite in homes and businesses when collected.
 To reduce the risk of fire, Hennepin County will not be recycling batteries at city hall or libraries.
 They should still not be thrown in the trash or recycling cart!

 Drop off batteries at the Carver or Hennepin County drop-off centers.
 Some businesses also collect recyclable batteries.
 Alkaline batteries can be taken to the county drop-off centers or thrown in the trash.

 Do not collect batteries for a long period of time at home.
 Please drop them off for recycling on a regular basis.
 If you have questions, contact Hennepin County Environmental Services, 612.348.3777.